 The launch was successful and we were pleased with how the sales progressed in the first days.
-Three days into the sale I’ve got a phone call from PayPal and the person on the other side asked me about nature of the spike in account activity.
-I explained that we had a 2 week sale, a special promotion and it looked like the call went fine.
+Three days into the sale I’ve got a phone call from PayPal and the person on the other side asked me about the nature of the spike in account activity.
+I explained that we had a 2-week sale, a special promotion and it looked like the call went fine.

-The next day, without any warning, I get an email from PayPal that states, among other:
+The next day, without any warning, I get an email from PayPal that states, among other things:

 We have observed activity in this account that is unusual or potentially high risk.
 For your protection, we have limited access to your account until additional security measures can be completed.
 We apologize for any inconvenience this may cause.

 I log into my PayPal account and what do I see?
 “For my protection” they have limited the ability of my account to withdraw or send money but most severely, they also disallowed the account to receive payments!

 Frantically, I go to MacGraPhoto’s buy page, click buy and see a message “The seller can’t receive payments at this time”.
 At about the same time I get an email from a potential customer that says that he can’t buy the bundle.
 In the server log, I see other people trying to buy the bundle and leaving.
 Lost sales.
 Not good.
 Not good at all.

 My PayPal’s page lists lots of things that I need to provide to PayPal regarding my personal identity and regarding the sales.
 Some requests are totally not relevant to the case or to our business.